• Latest

 For one, it’s bad for your mental health.
 Constantly exposing yourself to negative news can increase your anxiety and stress levels.
 It can also lead to feelings of hopelessness and helplessness.

 It’s also a time-waster.
-If you’re spending hours scrolling through news sites, you’re not doing anything productive, i.e., you’re not working on a project, you’re not spending time with loved ones, you’re not doing anything that will make you feel better in the long run.
+If you’re spending hours scrolling through news sites, you’re not doing anything productive, i.e., you’re not working on a project or spending time with loved ones or doing anything that will make you feel better in the long run.

 ADVERTISEMENT